verrazzano/docs/content/en/docs/advanced/ocne-vsphere.md

 </div>
 {{< /clipboard >}}

     clusterctl will report when the admin cluster was successfully initialized.

 ## Create a managed cluster

 The Cluster API uses a cluster template to deploy a predefined set of Cluster API objects and create a managed cluster.

-1. Copy the cluster template provided below and save it locally as `vsphere-capi.yaml`.
+1. Copy the cluster template and save it locally as `vsphere-capi.yaml`.
     <details>
-    <summary><b>Click here to expand and see the cluster template</b></summary>
+    <summary><b>Click here for the cluster template</b></summary>
     {{< clipboard >}}
 <div class="highlight">